 creative workplace incremental validity

-Incremental validity is an aspect of validity that refers to what an additional assessment or predictive variable can add to the information provided by existing assessments or variables.
+Incremental validity is a specific aspect of criterion-related validity that refers to what an additional assessment or predictive variable can add to the information provided by existing assessments or variables.
 It refers to the amount of “bonus” predictive power by adding in another predictor.
 In many cases, it is on the same or similar trait, but often the most incremental validity comes from using a predictor/trait that is relatively unrelated to the original.
 See examples below.

 Note that this is often discussed with respect to tests and assessment, but in many cases a predictor is not a test or assessment, as you will also see.